wigig-tools/wigig-module/README.md

 1. [Nina Grosheva](https://networks.imdea.org/team/imdea-networks-team/people/nina-grosheva/)

 ## Bug Reporting
-In case you come across a bug during the usage of the original model, please report the problem to the following email address (hany.assasa@gmail.com).
+When you come across a bug during the usage of the original model, please report the problem to the following email address (hany.assasa@gmail.com).
 In the email, please include the following:

-1. Simulation file with a small description of the simulated scenario and the expected output.
+1. Simulation file with a brief description of the simulated scenario and the expected output.
 1. The set of input parameters that caused the simulation to crash.

 Please do not report any problem related to your modification of the original code.